Zelibe/BellaBeat/README.md

 I then combined the daily activity table with the sleep table to look at the relationship using the steps column in the daily activity table

          SELECT sp.id,
              AVG(dailyactivity.Steps) AS avg_totalsteps,
                  dailyactivity.Weekday AS weekday,
-        ROUND(AVG(sp.TotalTime_In_Bed),2) AS avg_time_in_bed,
+             ROUND(AVG(sp.TotalTime_In_Bed)/60) AS avg_time_in_bed_h,
-        ROUND(AVG(sp.TotalMinutes_Asleep),2) AS avg_time_asleep,
+             ROUND(AVG(sp.TotalMinutes_Asleep)/60) AS avg_time_asleep_h,
-        ROUND(AVG(sp.Time_Awake),2) AS avg_time_awake
+             ROUND(AVG(sp.Time_Awake)/60) AS avg_time_awake
          FROM `my-sandbox-project-417117.sleep_data.sleep` AS sp
-     INNER JOIN `my-sandbox-project-417117.dailyactivities_data.dailyactivities` AS dailyactivity
+         INNER JOIN `my-sandbox-project-417117.dailyactivities_data.dailyactiviteis` AS dailyactivity
          ON dailyactivity.Id = sp.Id
          GROUP BY sp.Id,
              dailyactivity.Weekday
          ORDER BY 2 DESC

-This result shows that on an average users are recording over 9000 steps, the users are found to be meeting the recommended  150minutes - 300 minutes of activity
+*This result shows that on an average users are recording over 9000 steps, the users are found to be meeting the recommended  150minutes - 300 minutes of activity*